creativegeniusod/devcreativegeniusod/README.md

 # devcreativegeniusod
-This is for javascript job
+This repo contains all the answers.